-As the park’s flagship accommodations, the Wolf Cabins straddle the line between glamping and traditional hotel room.
+As the park’s flagship accommodations, the Wolf Cabins straddle the line between traditional hotel room and semi-luxe glamping experience.
 The rustic, nature-inspired decor is awash with raw shingle walls, chunky wood furnishings, and antler chandeliers.
-Guests enjoy most of the comforts of home, including a fireplace, wood-burning stove, mini-fridge, and en-suite bathroom with shower.
+Up to four guests in each 570-square-foot cabin enjoy many of the comforts of home, including two fireplaces, a wood-burning stove, a mini-fridge, and a full en-suite bathroom with shower.

 Wolf Cabin guests also gain unlimited access to the 2,200-acre Parc Omega wildlife park, as well as an exclusive private boardwalk with views of the park’s bear and wolf populations, where they’re free to roam and explore throughout their stay.
 There’s even a gourmet lakefront restaurant onsite, Omegabon, so they never have to leave the park grounds.

 Located an hour outside the capital city of Ottawa, the Quebec-based wildlife park is spread across five ecologically unique areas — forest, meadow, lake, mountain, and boreal region — all worth exploring on a day trip, even if you’re not planning to overnight at the Parc Omega Wolf Cabin.
 Together, these areas represent Canada’s diverse geography and terrain.
 Visitors who drive through all five can spot tons of native wildlife, including bison, moose, dear, two species of wild bears, and, of course, wolves.
 It’s only within the last few years that the park began catering to glampers with fully immersive overnight nature experiences in traditional tipis, wi-tents, and luxury cabins.